mrsmithdotshop/oilsticker_cpp/README.md

 Oil Change Label Generator

 OilStickerApp is a lightweight application for generating and printing professional oil-change reminder labels.
-It now can print key tag labels (folded) and 6 line labels (cut 1x2).
+It now can print key tag labels and multiple 6 line labels (1"x2").
 It uses Qt (6.10.1) for both Mac (arm64/x86_64) and Windows (x86_64).
-The app is designed for use with 2×2" (406×406 px) thermal labels and the Zebra label printer using ZPL (Zebra Programming Language).
+The app is designed for use with 2"×2" (406×406 px) thermal or pre-printed labels, and 1"x2" thermal labels on a second printer.
+Uses the Zebra ZPL (Zebra Programming Language).
 It has been tested with a Zebra ZD420 and GX420T.
+In my enviroment I am using one Zebra printer for the 2"x2" labels and a second Zebra printer for the 1"x2" key tag labels.
+The single printer using a folded keytag label can still be utilized by using the appropriate ZPL templates.

 The application collects basic service information—oil brand & grade, current date, next service mileage/date—and sends it directly to the printer using the system’s standard CUPS lpr print command.
 Windows uses IPP.
 A ZPL template stored on the printer itself handles the layout, so only the variable fields (mileage, date, oil type) are transmitted.